pfdubois/BridgeBidding/README.md

 # BridgeBidding
-The Sphinx source for the book "A Guide To Bridge Bidding"
+The Sphinx source for the book "Bridge Bidding", by Paul F. Dubois.